 - In Poul Anderson's novel Operation Chaos, it's mentioned that the Allied forces utilized basilisks as war machines during World War II.
 Also dragons (the phrasing leaves it uncertain whether they're flying dragons or the equivalent of tanks) and, in the Navy, krakens for an amphibious assault.

 - Dragons in the Temeraire series are a major part of every military force in the world, and act as something rather like an Air Force.
 In addition to fighting each other claw-to-claw, they're used to drop bombs and the like, and breeds with breath weapons like fire or acid are especially valued for their destructive ability.

 - The Marat in Codex Alera treat their Bond Creatures this way, thanks to their Proud Warrior Race Guy culture.
 It's bad enough to have a horde of screaming barbarian warriors charging you, but a horde of screaming barbarian warriors with terror birds and dire wolves or riding giant ground sloths is another matter entirely.

 - Scott Westerfeld's series Leviathan have the Darwinists who use fabricated beasts not only in battle as well as in everyday life.
-See: The Leviathan, which is actually its own ecosystem based on the back and innards of a flying whale and Russia's War Bears.
+See: the Leviathan, which is essentially its own ecosystem based on the back and innards of a flying whale, including things like bats that crap flechettes onto the enemy, and Russia's War Bears.

-- In the Known Space novel Destiny's Forge, the evil Kzinti use bio-monsters called rapsari as well as soldiers, including some designed to operate ballistae or dissolve their way through blast doorsnote .
+- In Destiny's Forge, the evil Kzinti use bio-monsters called rapsari as well as soldiers, including some designed to operate ballistae or dissolve their way through blast doorsnote .